Egypt is geared to launch world’s largest textile factory in El-Mahalla

 In the meeting, Madbouly recommended that farmers should be incentivized to grow high-quality cotton to the extent that it would fulfil the needs of local factories.
 As part of this plan, five senior trainers will train 130 less experienced trainers, who in turn will train the workers, while state-owned companies would be developed in Cairo, Beheira’s Kafr El Dawar, and other areas in the Nile Delta region.

-The Egyptian government is also working on yet another major textile enterprise.
-They’re planning a textiles city in the Free Zones System in Minya governorate.
+The Egyptian government is also working on yet another major textile fashion enterprise.
+It is planning a textiles city in the Free Zones System in Minya governorate.
 The city would be built over 306 feddans (an Egyptian unit of area equal to 1.038 acres), and a company is to be established to manage the city.
 It is estimated that this project will generate more than 17,000 direct jobs and various other indirect employment opportunities for overseas market.

 Factors working in favor of Egyptian textile industry